How do you nurture it?

 In 2015/16 the UK Financial Conduct Authority (FCA) initiated a programme of activities focused around the culture of banking, asserting that “We believe that a firm’s culture is a key driver of staff behaviour and, in many cases, where things have gone wrong in a firm, a cultural issue was a key part of the problem”.

 Of course, many people, reading the quote above might well say ‘No sh*t Sherlock” or another well-known phrase involving bears and woods.
-If you work in an organisation which rewards and celebrates competitiveness, profit above principles, privatising common wealth, ruthlessness and cut-throat competition, its perhaps not surprising that organisational culture will reflect and value these behaviours.
+If you work in an organisation that rewards and celebrates competitiveness, profit above principles, privatising common wealth, ruthlessness and cut-throat competition, its perhaps not surprising that organisational culture will reflect and value these behaviours.

 It is also the case that, as with many issues of competing rights and impacts in complex systems, that the cultures within specific organisations may be very valuable for those organisations, but have less value for society as a whole.

 In the University of Oxford Faculty of Law research “Corporate Culture in Banking: Why It Matters” by Anjan Thakor, it is noted that “…culture is more than a statement about ethical behavior.
 It is about its overall operations—how employees are hired, rewarded and fired, how resources are allocated, and how risks and opportunities are managed.”